-Some non-pharmacological interventions that can be offered include local heat and ice packs, joint supports, and physiotherapy, the latter being the most effective for longer-term outcomes.
+Some non-pharmacological interventions that can be offered include local heat or ice packs, joint supports, and physiotherapy (most effective option for longer-term outcomes).

 Simple analgesics and topical NSAIDs are the mainstay of most medical management for OA, alongside the conservative measures.

-There is varying success with the use of intra-articular steroid injections.
-These ware commonly administered in the outpatient clinic in cases where the presence of pain remains despite oral analgesics.
+There is varying success with the use of intra-articular steroid injections*.
+These are commonly administered in the outpatient clinic in cases where the presence of pain remains despite oral analgesics.

 If conservative and medical interventions fail, then surgical intervention may be considered, especially if their joint symptoms have a substantial impact on their quality of life.